fugle-dev/fugle-realtime-python/README.md

 pip install fugle-realtime
 ```

-This package is compatible with Python 3.6 or higher.
+This package is compatible with Python 3.6 and 3.7.

 ## Usage